Anisodontea

 It likes to get some compost in spring.
 Cutting off faded flowers will encourage new flowers and pinching the stems regularly will stimulate branching.
 In late winter shorten the branches about 1/3 to encourage quick, dense growth and flowering.

 Sounds like a simple enough plant to manage and it was blooming wonderfully again this spring.
 However, as it turns out, Anisodontea is prone to root fungus infections like Phytophtora.
-After we had some heavy rains in May, combined with rising temperatures, it dried up dead as a doornail within a few short days.
+After we had some heavy rains at the end of May, combined with rising temperatures, it died within a few days.
 And it’s probably my own fault.
 Not being aware that Anisodontea are sensitive to wet soils, I may have forgotten to add the usual gravel to the soil when planting it.

 That rain has affected other plants as well.
-Erica multiflora, planted last fall and looking perfect until last week, has since dried and died (it definitely had gravel in its soil).
-The Ceanothus is looking pretty scraggly and I’m hoping to save it by ignoring it.
-And one of the new trees, the Albizia julibrissin, has died a year after planting.
+Erica multiflora, planted last fall and looking perfect until last week, has since died as well (it definitely had gravel in its soil) and the Ceanothus is looking pretty scraggly – I’m hoping to save it by ignoring it.

-I don’t know yet, if I will replant Anisodontea or Erica multiflora as I’m looking for plants that can handle the local climate with its extremes of lots of rain and humid soils in spring and extreme heat and drought in the summer.
+I don’t know yet if I will replant Anisodontea or Erica multiflora as I’m definitely looking for plants that can handle the local climate with its extremes of lots of rain and humid soils in spring and extreme heat and drought in the summer.

 Comments